JoshuaKGoldberg/create/packages/site/src/content/docs/engine/concepts/blocks.md

 ## Addons

 Blocks can produce Args to be passed to other Blocks.
-These "addon" Args will be merged into the other Blocks' arguments when run.
+These "addon" Args will be merged into the other Blocks' Args when run.

 For example, this Vitest Block composes Args to an ESLint Block to include the Vitest ESLint plugin: